Iranian forces in Syria shell Israeli army bases on Golan - Israel

 “A few of those rockets were intercepted” by Israel’s Iron Dome air defence system, Conricus told reporters.
 “We are not aware of any casualties.
 The amount of damage that we currently assess is low.”

-Asked if Israel retaliated for the salvo, he said, “We have retaliated but I have no further details about this.”
+Asked if Israel retaliated for the salvo, he said: “We have retaliated but I have no further details about this.”

 Expectations of a regional flare-up were stoked by U.S. President Donald Trump’s announcement on Tuesday that he was withdrawing from the Iranian nuclear deal.
-Hours later, Israeli rocket rockets targeted a military base in Kisweh, a commander in the pro-Syrian government regional alliance said.
+Hours later, an Israeli air strike in Syria killed 15 people, including 8 Iranians, the Syrian Observatory for Human Rights said.

-The strike killed 15 people, including eight Iranians, the Observatory said.
 Israel has neither confirmed or denied responsibility.

-Reporting by Stephen Farrell, Dahlia Nehme and Angus McDowall; Editing by James Dalgleish, Toni Reinhold
+Reporting by Stephen Farrell; Editing by James Dalgleish